bayareala8s/training/non-technical/leadership/README.md

 ---

 This response highlights the structured approach to pivoting a team’s strategy, emphasizing assessment, planning, communication, collaboration, and risk management, leading to a successful outcome despite unexpected changes.
-2. **Tell me about a time when you received unexpected feedback about your work.
-How did you respond and what did you learn?**

 ### Customer Focus:
 1. **Describe a time when you had to advocate for a customer's needs in a project.
 How did you balance this with technical constraints?**

-Certainly!
 Here’s a structured example response to the question about advocating for a customer’s needs while balancing technical constraints:

 ---